 Full ride data on Strava: https://www.strava.com/activities/582652061

-Back to yesterday briefly, I completely failed to find a secure a branch to hoist all the things that may attract bears up on.
-The trees in this area are mainly trunk with many very fine branches, easily broken, so I stashed my food 60m downwind under some rocks near the water in a dry bag.
-With all the rain I figure it’s going to be hard for a bear to pickup a scent.
-All was well in the morning!
+I completely failed to find a secure a branch to hoist all the things (food) that may attract bears up on last night.
+The trees in this area are mainly trunk with fine branches, easily broken I discover.
+So I stashed my food about 60 meters downwind, under some rocks near the water in a dry bag.
+With all the rain I figure it’s going to be hard for a bear to pick up a scent.
+Thankfully, all was well in the morning.

-Didn’t sleep particularly well, just to alert and paranoid about bears.
+I didn’t sleep particularly well, just too alert, paranoid, about bears.
 I get up late and repack things a little better on the bike, I also mount the bear spray to the bars for quick access, remembering a story the shop assistant told me yesterday about a biker having the bear spray in their backpack and not being able to get to it, yikes.
-Rain interrupts final packing and I set off in a drizzle which sets the tone for the day as I ride amongst foggy mountains, lakes and streams yelling Coooooooeeeeeee (it’s an Aussie thing) every 5 minutes to alert any carnivores of my presence.
+Rain interrupts final packing and I set off in a drizzle which sets the tone for the day as I ride amongst foggy mountains, lakes and streams yelling Coooooooeeeeeee (it’s an Aussie thing), every 5 minutes to alert all carnivores of my impending presence.

-I think I spot two lots of bear scat but I’m not actually sure what it looks like.
-Later in the day there was quite a lot of bear prints on the road to Canyon Campsite.
-I get a rear flat after midday, luckily on an uphill, it’s a shard of glass and has made a small cut in the tyre, so I’ll keep on eye on it.
-I had planned to get new tyres enroute, this might speed up that plan.
+I spot two lots of bear scat, but I’m not actually sure what it looks like.
+Later in the day, there are quite a lot of bear prints on the road to Canyon Campsite.
+I get a rear flat after midday, luckily on an uphill, it’s a shard of glass and has made a small cut in the tyre, I repair the flat, but will keep on eye on the cut in the tyre.
+I had planned to get new tyres en route, this will expedite that need.

-Canyon camp is nice, toilets with bear bins for trash, no bear safe food forage though.
-I struggle with my bear bag and finally get it hoisted this time.
+Canyon Camp is nice, toilets, bear bins for trash which have a clever latch system.
+No bear safe food storage though.
+I struggle with my bear bag again and finally get it hoisted this time.
 It’s really not high enough but it’s the best I can do today.
 Also, it’s freezing out!
-There is a visitor centre near camp and posted in the notice board is the forecast and the next four days is wet and getting colder 0-9c.
-Tomorrow is the first pass I’ll ride.
-I was at 1800m elevation today on a small climb, I walked much of it, don’t have the stamina yet!
+There is a visitor centre near the camp and posted on the notice board is the forecast.
+The next four days are wet and getting colder 0-9c.
+Tomorrow is the first mountain pass I’ll ride.
+I was at 1800m elevation today on a small climb, I walked much of it, as I don’t have the stamina yet.
 It will come.
 No point hitting things hard, maybe in 3-4 weeks.
-Time to watch an episode of Fargo and some audiobook listening in the tent while it continues to drizzle out.
-Sunset is super late here, need entertainment when there is nobody else about.
+Time to watch an episode of Fargo and churn through some audiobooks in the tent while it continues to drizzle out.
+Sunset is super late here, need entertainment when there is nobody else about at Camp.